 From the time settlers first occupied the Owens Valley until the 1920s, babies were born at home.
 The sick and elderly were treated by those who could provide nursing care in the community or were taken 200-300 miles to find a hospital or medical expert.
-During the infamous Water Wars, the City of Los Angeles owned more than 80% of the real estate in this area, which eventually lead to a surplus of large vacant homes.
+During the infamous Water Wars, the City of Los Angeles owned more than 80 percent of the real estate in this area, which eventually led to a surplus of large vacant homes.
 Doctors and nurses in our community were able to acquire the use of such buildings for hospital facilities through the generosity of the Los Angeles Department of Water and Power.
 However, the space and design challenges one faces while utilizing a house for a hospital pushed the issue for adequate health care facilities in 1944.

-By 1968, the Northern Inyo Hospital had gained an Acute Care Unit, and a major addition including a lobby, patient rooms, two operating rooms, labor and delivery rooms, emergency treatment facilities and new areas for x-ray, laboratory and pharmacy.
+By 1968, the Northern Inyo Hospital had gained an Acute Care Unit and a significant addition, including a lobby, patient rooms, two operating rooms, labor and delivery rooms, emergency treatment facilities, and new areas for x-ray, laboratory, and pharmacy.
 In 1981, advances in critical care medicine were met with the opening of the new ICU/CCU wing.
-Northern Inyo County Local Hospital District has weathered many challenges over the decades: changing from tax based funding for acute care to insurance companies, Medicare, Medicaid, and MediCal; increases in managed care; and increased outpatient services.
-Yet despite all of these challenges, the district has flourished due to the diligent leadership exhibited both in the hospital and the community.
-The district, hospital administration and the community have been dedicated to supporting and operating the Northern Inyo Hospital for over 50 years, while managing to expand the auxiliary health care services available to the community through philanthropic and grant based activities.
+Northern Inyo County Local Hospital District has weathered many challenges over the decades: changing from tax-based funding for acute care to insurance companies, Medicare, Medicaid, and Medi-Cal; increases in managed care; and increased outpatient services.
+Despite all of these challenges, the district has flourished due to the diligent leadership exhibited both in the hospital and in the community.
+The district, hospital administration, and the community have been dedicated to supporting and operating the Northern Inyo Hospital for nearly 75 years while managing to expand the auxiliary health care services available to the community through philanthropic and grant-based activities.

-The Northern Inyo Healthcare District went through a major transformation in 2012.
-Now completed the entire 9 acre hospital campus now conforms to rigorous earthquake safety standards and now houses some of the most state of art medical equipment in the area.
+The Northern Inyo Healthcare District began a major transformation in 2012.
+Now completed, the hospital conforms to rigorous earthquake safety standards and houses some of the most state of art medical equipment in the area.
 Additionally, Northern Inyo Healthcare District is one of Inyo county's largest employers.